Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 ### 2. Agreement

-By using this App you agree to the terms of this privacy policy.
+By using this application you agree to the terms of this privacy policy.

 You agree that you are responsible for your own data.